caeus/elodin/plutus.README.md

 Another problem is: When to conclude the current rule and proceed to the next?
 Easy, when there's a whitespace, right? (well, at least in most languages).
 But what if you have this `max(1,2)`?
 There's no spaces in this expression and still you'd want it to be a valid expression if you were creating a Java-ish grammar.

+And last but not least: When creating languages you usually want the capabilities of a parsing library to do two different things: Parsing (duh!) and lexing (or tokenizing).
+The problem with Scala Parser Combinators and fastparse is that they only work with Strings... what if I want to parse combinations of other types of data like `Int`s or some custom data type that represents the tokens of my language?

 Enter plutus.
 Plutus defines what I call a `Packer[Src,El,R]`. which is basically an alias for this function:

 `Cursor[Src,El]=>PackerResult[R]`